-- If a child seat is secured to the front passenger seat, the risk to the child of sustaining critical or fatal injuries in the event of an accident increases. - Never secure a rear-facing child seat to the front passenger seat if the front passenger airbag is enabled.
+- If a child seat is secured to the front passenger seat, the risk to the child of sustaining critical or fatal injuries in the event of an accident increases. - .
+Never secure a rear-facing child seat to the front passenger seat if the front passenger airbag is enabled.
 The child can suffer critical or fatal injuries when the front passenger airbag is triggered.

-- An inflating front passenger airbag can strike the rear-facing child seat and hurl it with great force against the door, the roof or the backrest. - If, under special circumstances, it is necessary to transport a child in a rear-facing child seat on the front passenger seat, it is absolutely essential that you observe the following safety measures: - Disable the front passenger airbag ⇒ page 44, "Deactivating airbags\". - The child seat must be approved by the child seat manufacturer for use on a front passenger seat with front or side airbag. - Follow the installation instructions given by the child seat manufacturer and observe the safety instructions $\Rightarrow$ page 46, "Child safety". - Before properly installing the child seat, push the front passenger seat completely backwards so that the greatest possible distance to the front passenger airbag is ensured. - Ensure that no objects prevent the front passenger seat from being pushed completely back. - The backrest of the front passenger seat must be in an upright position.
+- An inflating front passenger airbag can strike the rear-facing child seat and hurl it with great force against the door, the roof or the backrest. - For those vehicles that do not include a key lock switch to turn the airbag off, an Authorised Service Centre must be consulted. - If, under special circumstances, it is necessary to transport a child in a rear-facing child seat on the front passenger seat, it is absolutely essential that you observe the following safety measures: - Disable the front passenger airbag ⇒ page 42, "Deactivating airbags\". - The child seat must be approved by the child seat manufacturer for use on a front passenger seat with front or side airbag. - Follow the installation instructions given by the child seat manufacturer and observe the safety instructions $\Rightarrow$ page 44, "Child safety". - Before properly installing the child seat, push the front passenger seat completely backwards so that the greatest possible distance to the front passenger airbag is ensured. - Ensure that no objects prevent the front passenger seat from being pushed completely back. - The backrest of the front passenger seat must be in an upright position.

-Warning lamp for airbag and belt tension device system 🦃
+Warning lamp for airbag and belt tension device system 🌋